java.lang.Object

 * subdirectory is the same as the value returned by

-* {@code Context#getExternalFilesDir(String) Context.getExternalFilesDir(null)}.
+* {@link Context#getExternalFilesDir(String) Context.getExternalFilesDir(null)}.

 * </li>